Science

 Prerequisite: Honors Chemistry and department recommendation

 This class is the equivalent of a college introductory biology course and is divided into seven major units that span all levels of biological organization, from atoms and molecules to cells and organs to interactions among organisms.
-These units have been developed with the four big ideas of the AP Biology curriculum framework in mind: that the process of evolution drives the diversity and unity of life; that biological systems utilize free energy and molecular building blocks to grow, reproduce and maintain homeostasis; that living systems store, retrieve, transmit and respond to information essential to life processes; that biological systems interact, and that these systems and their interactions possess complex properties.
+These units have been developed with the four big ideas of the AP Biology curriculum framework in mind: that the process of evolution drives the diversity and unity of life; that biological systems utilize free energy and molecular building blocks to grow, reproduce, and maintain homeostasis; that living systems store, retrieve, transmit, and respond to information essential to life processes; that biological systems interact, and that these systems and their interactions possess complex properties.
 Science is more than a collection of facts; it is a process of observing and understanding the natural world.
 To that end, scientific literacy is fostered through this class, which allows students an opportunity to practice the process of science through laboratory exploration.

 • AP Chemistry